samanth2012/Orginal-to-Paraphrase/README.md

-# Sentiment Analysis Web Application
+# Orginal to Paraphrase Web Application

 This is a simple movie sentiment analysis web application.
 It determines whether a given word is positive or negative and saves the predictions into a database.